vmpfc1/node-line-counter/README.md

 ```
 node-line-counter [configuration]
 ```
-Configuration is a .json file formatted like below, which is the defult:
+Configuration is a .json file formatted like below, which is the default:
 ```
 {
   "folders": [